School of Justice Studies

 Providing students with the most current knowledge in the field prepares them to meet the challenges of an increasingly complex, technological, and diverse society.

 The purpose of undergraduate programs in the School of Justice Studies is to educate students to be critical thinkers who can communicate their thoughts effectively in oral and written form.
 Our programs will familiarize students with facts and concepts and teach them to apply this knowledge to related problems and changing situations.

-Primary objectives of our School of Justice Studies programs focus on developing students who have:
+Primary objectives of the School of Justice Studies is on developing students who have: